By Alyse Bacine

 The contemporary breathwork movement gained momentum in Western contexts during the mid-20th century through pioneers who developed systematic approaches to therapeutic breathing.
 These early innovators demonstrated how specific breathing patterns could reliably produce altered states conducive to psychological integration and emotional release.

-Today's breathwork coaching represents an evolution that honors these traditional roots while incorporating insights from modern neuroscience, trauma research, and somatic psychology.
+Today's breathwork coaching represents an evolution that honors traditional roots while incorporating insights from modern neuroscience, trauma research, and somatic psychology.
+What is a breathwork coach?
+At its core, this professional serves as a guide to help individuals harness the power of their breath for transformation and healing.

 Importance of Breathwork in Modern Wellness